 It is almost a fact that you will not be able to eat a whole deer quickly.
 In that case, the next logical option is to store this meat in the freezer.
 Deer meat can have a pretty good shelf life if we are correctly informed about its storage techniques.

-As we said at the beginning, one factor that affects the shelf life of deer meat in the freezer is the type of cut we make.
+As we said at the beginning, one factor affecting the shelf life of deer meat in the freezer is the cut we make.
 According to available information, the approximate shelf life of the meat according to the kind of cut is as follows:

 - Ground deer meat has two storage terms that we must consider.
 We have three months of freezing to consume this meat with all its quality and up to 8 months of freezing without affecting the person’s safety.